Skip to content

 How CAMAudit Detects This

 CAMAudit uses AI-powered classification to evaluate each line item in your CAM reconciliation for signals of capital expenditure disguised as operating expense.
-It looks for patterns associated with capital work: large one-time charges, system replacements, new installations, multi-year useful life assets, and work scope descriptions inconsistent with routine maintenance.
+CAMAudit's common area misclassification detection rule looks for patterns associated with capital work: large one-time charges, system replacements, new installations, multi-year useful life assets, and work scope descriptions inconsistent with routine maintenance.

-The tool also checks for leasing-related costs that sometimes appear in CAM: commissions, build-out costs, space planning fees, and tenant improvement work.
-These are categorically ineligible for CAM pass-through regardless of how they are labeled.
+CAMAudit checks for leasing-related costs that sometimes appear in CAM under broad category labels: commissions, build-out costs, space planning fees, and tenant improvement work.
+These are categorically ineligible for CAM pass-through regardless of how they are labeled in the reconciliation.

-When a line item is flagged, CAMAudit notes the specific signals that triggered the flag (large amount, replacement language, capital asset description) so you can request the backup invoice and verify the nature of the work.
+CAMAudit notes the specific signals that triggered each flag such as large dollar amount, replacement language, or capital asset description so you can request the backup invoice and verify the actual nature of the work before submitting a formal dispute.

 Real-World Example